Sanyu (painter): The School of Paris

-Proposed Exhibition in Taiwan National Museum of History
+Proposed exhibition in Taiwan National Museum of History

 In 1964, Sanyu shipped forty-two paintings to Taiwan for the proposed exhibition with the intention of making the trip there himself a few months later.
 For unknown reasons, his travel plans failed to materialize.
 He tried to get his paintings back, but to no avail.
 Shortly thereafter, Sanyu died and his paintings have remained in the safekeeping of the National Museum of History in Taiwan ever since.

 Death

-On 12 August 1966, Mr. Hau Shing Kang, a Chinese friend who owned a restaurant in Paris, went to visit Sanyu at his studio at 28 rue de la Sablière.
+On 12 August 1966, Hau Shing Kang, a Chinese friend who owned a restaurant in Paris, went to visit Sanyu at his studio at 28 rue de la Sablière.
 When his repeated knocks on the door went unanswered, he alerted the concierge.
 Upon forcing the door open, they smelled a strong gaseous odor and when they went up to Sanyu's loft bedroom, they found him dead, lying in his bed with a book propped against his chest.
 According to Mr. Hau, Sanyu had a few friends over for a late dinner the night before and probably did not turn off his stove properly.
 After his friends left, Sanyu went up to read and, unaware of the gas leak, died in his sleep.